Jeff Anderson (attorney)

-Jeff Anderson (born August 27, 1947) is an American personal injury attorney and leads Jeff Anderson & Associates PA with headquarters in St. Paul, Minnesota.
-He is best known for litigating cases involving child sexual abuse by the Catholic Clergy beginning in the 1980s; and using media events to both advance his career and to encourage child sexual abuse victims to speak out.
+Jeff Anderson (born August 27, 1947) is an American personal injury attorney who leads Jeff Anderson & Associates PA with headquarters in St. Paul, Minnesota.
+He is best known for litigating cases involving child sexual abuse by the Catholic clergy beginning in the 1980s and for using media events to encourage child sexual abuse victims to speak out.

 Personal life

 Anderson was born on August 27, 1947, in Minneapolis, Minnesota.
 Raised in suburban Edina, his mother stayed at home while his father worked as a furniture salesman for Dayton's department store.
 He married Julie Aronson in 1987.
-His children were raised in the Roman Catholic faith, although Anderson became an atheist in the 1980s while he worked with legal cases involving sexual abuse.
+His children were raised in the Catholic faith, although Anderson became an atheist in the 1980s while he worked with legal cases involving sexual abuse.
 He returned to organized religion in the 1990s, and also attended Alcoholics Anonymous meetings at that time.

 Career

 Jeff Anderson founded Jeff Anderson & Associates in November 1981.
 At the time, the firm focused on cases related to civil rights and poverty law.

 In 1983, Anderson became a defense attorney for Greg Riedle, a minor who had been convicted of molesting a younger child.
 Riedle informed his parents he had learned his behavior from being sexually abused by Rev. Thomas Adamson while serving as an altar boy at St. Thomas Aquinas Catholic Church in St. Paul Park, Minnesota.
 Previous to hiring Anderson, the Riedles had informed their bishop of their son's allegations.
 Finding the bishop's response inadequate, the Riedles approached Anderson.

 Anderson launched a lawsuit against the Catholic Church after conducting an investigation that convinced him there had been a cover-up that went "...all the way to the archbishop."
 This was the first case of childhood sexual abuse brought against a Catholic diocese in America.
 In 1984, after church officials denied in depositions that they had known of the priest's history of sexual abuse, the Archdiocese of Saint Paul and Minneapolis reportedly offered over $1 million to settle the case.
 Anderson, who was troubled by the church's insistence on confidentiality, talked Riedle out of taking the offer, and instead filed suit and called a press conference.
 Following the case, Anderson focused on pursuing claims on behalf of survivors of childhood sex abuse.

 Throughout the 1980s and 1990s, Anderson filed over 200 suits against religious organizations, a majority of them being sex-abuse complaints against the Catholic Church.
 Jeff Anderson & Associates has additional offices in California, New Jersey, and New York.
 Anderson's firm has taken on cases in Australia, Brussels, Belgium, and Mexico.
 They have since opened an office in London and have hired a barrister in Ireland.
 In 2010, Anderson filed several lawsuits that challenged the protected status of the Holy See under the Foreign Sovereign Immunities Act.